WLTV-DT: The return of channel 23

 In May 1967, Storer reached a deal to sell the WGBS-TV construction permit and lease the tower site to Coastal Broadcasting System, owned by Al Lapin, Jr., one of the founders of IHOP, and Abe Finkel, who was a franchisee of 15 IHOP restaurants.
 The station returned to the air after more than a decade of inactivity on November 14, 1967, as WAJA-TV.
 The call sign came from Finkel's AJA Corporation.

 WAJA-TV presented daily stock market reporting during the business day using The Stock Market Observer format pioneered by WCIU-TV in Chicago.
 Children's and sports programs were also heavily featured on the new station.
 Use of the transmitter site studio in Hallandale was approved in February 1968, over the protest of dozens of area homeowners.
 Something else was also creeping onto WAJA-TV's schedule within months of the station's return: weekend double features of Spanish-language movies.

 On the morning of March 23, 1968, a trash pile near the building caught fire, evidently from children playing with matches; the blaze spread through the air conditioning system to soundproof installation and destroyed all five of the station's cameras and other equipment, a loss of more than $500,000; quick thinking by staff was cited for lessening the cost.
-The station was on the air the next afternoon; the stock market show went on air that Monday using equipment leased from WCKT (channel 7); and Scantlin Electronics, supplier of the equipment used for the stock market program which was valued at $150,000, rerouted a demonstration unit intended for display at that year's National Association of Broadcasters convention to Miami.
+The station was on the air the next afternoon; the stock market show went on air that Monday using equipment leased from WCKT; and Scantlin Electronics, supplier of the equipment used for the stock market program which was valued at $150,000, rerouted a demonstration unit intended for display at that year's National Association of Broadcasters convention to Miami.